mrak/stubby4node/README.md

 ```

 If you want to load more than one endpoint via file, use either a JSON array or YAML list (-) syntax.
 On success, the response will contain `Location` in the header with the newly created resources' location

+### Getting the ID of a Loaded Endpoint

+Stubby adds the response-header `X-Stubby-Resource-ID` to outgoing responses.
+This ID can be referenced for use with the Admin portal.

 ### Getting the Current List of Stubbed Endpoints